olawuyio/snake290/README.md

 2. Control the snake to avoid touching the wall or the snake's body with it's head.
 3. Control the snake to consume the food to gain score.

-## Libraries

-The list of libraries used are found in the requirements.txt file on the root directory.
-To install the libraries run: `pip install requirements.txt`

 ## Folders and their content

 src: Main class, Handler classes, interface classes and abstract classes